SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  StudyReporter
+net.sourceforge.seqware.pipeline.plugins.StudyReporter
-net.sourceforge.seqware.pipeline.plugins.StudyReporterGenerates a tab-delimited report of all output files (and their relationships and metadata) from a specified study or from all studies.
+Generates a tab-delimited report of all output files (and their relationships and metadata) from a specified study or from all studies.

 | Command-line option | Description |
 |--------------------|--------------|